douglasgoodwin/pinkmirror/modules/WEEK05_intentionalityofperception/README.md

-# pink mirror 10/05
+# pink mirror 10/12

-1. debate: Berkeley vs. Locke
-2. lecture on Perception and Mind (In)Dependence
+1. lecture on Perception and Mind (In)Dependence
-3. Teller video
+2. Teller video (again)
-2. lab: magic tricks (we might push the lab to next week)
+3. lab: magic tricks

 # Lecture | Perception and Mind (In)Dependence